My name is Eibhlin. It’s said “Eileen.” That’s the English pronunciation of a sort-of Celtic/Irish name.

 People kept asking me the same questions, over & over.
-I figured it’d be easier to throw everything-but-the-kitchen-sink into a couple of books.
-So, I did.
-I’m updating them in 2019, because – wow – they need rewrites.
+To answer them, it was simplest to throw together a couple of books.
+I’m updating them in 2020, because – wow – they need rewrites.
 (That said, the basic information is still valid.)

 (My mom was a freelance artist and worked on Disney-related projects.
 So I kind of grew up a “Disney kid.”
 Ask me anything about Walt Disney or Disneyland or Disney World, and I’ll go all starry-eyed and talk for hours.)

-I’m happily married, have three wonderful children, and – in my spare time – I’m shamelessly addicted to reality shows that include romance (like The Bachelor), and baking chocolate chip cookies.
+I’m happily married, have three wonderful children, and – in my spare time – I’m shamelessly addicted to TV shows about history, reality shows that include romance, and baking chocolate chip cookies.
 (My husband says he could have married me just for those.)